Transfer Credits for Current Students -

 NOTE: If the student is receiving federal student aid and intends to use these funds in the academic term(s) for which this form applies, please make an appointment with Student Financial Services.

 STEP 6: Upon completion of the course, an official transcript must be sent directly from the external institution to UD in a secure manner:

 Newark, DE 19716

-If your external institution offers an electronic transcript option, the student may request that the external institution send a password protected, official transcript directly from the external institution to firstname.lastname@example.org.
+If the external institution offers an electronic transcript option, the student may request that the external institution send a password protected, official transcript directly to UD at the address firstname.lastname@example.org.
 Electronic transcripts forwarded from the student are deemed unofficial.

-STEP 8: Two weeks after requesting the official transcript be sent to UD, check UDSIS to see if the credits have been posted.
+STEP 7: Two weeks after the official transcript has been submitted to UD, review UDSIS to ensure the credits have been posted.
 If not posted, verify UD has received the official transcript by contacting us at email@example.com.